 An apple Ak is a graph obtained from a chordless cycle Ck of length k ≥ 4 by adding a vertex that has exactly one neighbor on the cycle.
 A graph is apple-free if it contains no Ak, k ≥ 4, as an induced subgraph.
 Since every apple contains an induced claw, a chordless cycle of length at least four, and an induced path on four vertices, the class of apple-free graphs generalizes that of claw-free graphs, chordal graphs, and cographs.
 In this work, we provide an explicit description of the structure of all apple-free graphs.

 In this work, we introduce and study the notion of sos-perfectness.
-For a graph G, we define a certain quartic homogeneous polynomial pG(x) based on the adjacency relation in G and show that pG(x) is nonnegative for every graph G. A graph G is perfect if for every induced subgraph H of G, the chromatic number of H equals the clique number of H. A graph G is sos-perfect if pH(x) is sum of squares (sos) for every induced subgraph H of G. We show that a graph is perfect if and only if it is sos-perfect.
+For a graph G, we define a quartic homogeneous polynomial pG(x) based on the adjacency relation in G and show that pG(x) is nonnegative for every graph G. A graph G is perfect if for every induced subgraph H of G, the chromatic number of H equals the clique number of H. We say that a graph G is sos-perfect if pH(x) is sum of squares (sos) for every induced subgraph H of G. We show that a graph is perfect if and only if it is sos-perfect.
 This equivalence together with the strong perfect graph theorem allows us to explicitly provide an infinite family of nonnegative polynomials that are not sos.

 We show that graphs that do not contain a theta, pyramid, prism, or turtle as an induced subgraph have polynomially many minimal separators.
 This result is the best possible in the sense that there are graphs with exponentially many minimal separators if only three of the four induced subgraphs are excluded.
 As a consequence, there is a polynomial time algorithm to solve the maximum weight independent set problem for the class of (theta, pyramid, prism, turtle)-free graphs.
 Since every prism, theta, and turtle contains an even hole, this also implies a polynomial time algorithm to solve the maximum weight independent set problem for the class of (pyramid, even hole)-free graphs.